hughrun/public_library_map/about.md

 ## About Library Map

-This project collects and maps data from public libraries across the Australia and the external Australian Territories of Christmas Island and the Cocos (Keeling) Islands.
+This project maps data from public libraries across the Australia and the external Australian Territories of Christmas Island and the Cocos (Keeling) Islands.
 In the long term I hope to include more data that can be combined and cross-referenced, e.g. library funding from local and state governments, HILDA data etc.

 You should be able to find:

 * the location of every public library in Australia territory, plus
 * the standard loan period for each libary service, and
 * whether they charge overdue fines, and
 * which integrated library system (ILS/LMS) each library service uses